A Tree Grows in Brooklyn (1945 film): Adaptations

 James Dunn and Connie Marshall starred in a CBS Radio adaptation of A Tree Grows in Brooklyn that aired on April 28, 1949, on Hallmark Playhouse.
 A musical play of the novel co-written by Betty Smith and George Abbott debuted on April 19, 1951, in New York.
 Joan Blondell reprised her role as Sissy in the road company version of this play, which opened on October 9, 1952.

 The screenplay was adapted for a 1974 NBC television film directed by Joseph Hardy and starring Cliff Robertson, Diane Baker, Pamelyn Ferdin, and James Olson.

 Home media

-A Tree Grows in Brooklyn was released on Region 1 DVD as part of the 20th Century Fox Home Video box set, The Elia Kazan Collection (2010).
+A Tree Grows in Brooklyn was released in 2010 on Region 1 DVD as part of the 20th Century Fox Home Video box set, The Elia Kazan Collection, and in 2019 on Blu-Ray in a 2K restoration for the Masters of Cinema series.